martinber/sdl_fungeoid/README.md

 ### SDL and Android notes

 The Android part of this game is quite hacky and horrible.
-I'm not even sure what I'm doing as I have no experience on Android, JNI and Java in general.
+I have no experience on Android, JNI and Java in general.

 I wanted a file chooser so you can open and save files, looks like SDL is not designed for my use case.

 How I'm doing it:

-- When the open button is pressed, my code on C calls some function on `os.h`.
+- When the "open" or "save as" button is pressed, my code on C calls some function on `os.h`.

 - The functions I've written on `os.c` are based on source code from SDL, I think I got it from `Android_JNI_GetClipboardText()` located on